oldtownmedia/otm-development-standards/General.md

 In the event of large changes to a production site, the full site should also be pulled to the development server or local to stage the changes and test for issues.
 Site should not be pushed back to production until client testing has completed.

+### CVS

+At Old Town Media, we use Git as our versioning of choice.
+Client files are hosted on BitBucket and open-source repos such as this one are hosted on Github.

+#### Commits

+Commits should be granular and limited to one feature at most.
+All commits must have a commit message tied to them that describes the modification or addition.

+#### Branches

+Branches are most often used to delineate differing generations of sites or major feature releases.
+The master branch should be the current live version of the site, with new/old/feature branches labeled appropriately.

 ### WordPress File Organization